Get your free Information Pack

 This can often happen with steroid treatment.
 Keeping a close eye on your mouth can help you spot this early and get it treated by your doctors.
 You may also want to try changing your diet, to help manage this side-effect.

-Speak to you doctor without delay if you:
+Speak to your doctor without delay if you:

 These symptoms could suggest that your blood sugar levels have temporarily risen and you may have steroid-induced diabetes.
 This will usually clear up by itself when your steroid dose is reduced or stopped.

-Occasionally, some people develop type 2 diabetes, which will need to be managed throughout life.
+Occasionally, some people develop type 2 diabetes as one of the side-effects of steroids.
+This will need to be managed throughout life.
 This is more likely following longer-term usage of steroids (longer than 3 months).

 During your course of steroids, your blood sugar levels will be monitored using blood tests.
 This is particularly important if you already have diabetes.